invoiceninja/invoiceninja/docs/api.rst

 API
 ===

-Invoice Ninja provides a REST based API, `click here <https://app.invoiceninja.com/api-docs#/>`_ to see the full list of methods available.
+Invoice Ninja provides a RESTful API, `click here <https://app.invoiceninja.com/api-docs#/>`_ to see the full list of methods available.

-To access the API you first need to create a token using the "Tokens” page under "Advanced Settings”.
+To access the API you first need to create a token using the "API Tokens” page under "Advanced Settings”.

 - **Zapier** [hosted or self-host]: https://zapier.com/zapbook/invoice-ninja/
 - **Integromat**: https://www.integromat.com/en/integrations/invoiceninja